besser82/libxcrypt/README.md

 original format and checksum only if there is at least one letter after the `$`, e.g. `$md5[,rounds=%u]$<salt>$x`.

-The NTHASH algorithm, in its original implementation, never came with any `gensalt` function, because the algorithm does not use any. libxcrypt ships a bogus `gensalt` function for the NTHASH algorithm, which simply returns `$3$__not_used__XXXXXXXXXXXXXX`, where the `X`s stand for some more or less random salt.
-There is no difference in the resulting hash returned by the `crypt` function, whether using one of the hashes returned by `gensalt` or simply using `$3$` as a setting for hashing a password with NTHASH.
+The NT algorithm, in its original implementation, never came with any `gensalt` function, because the algorithm does not use any.  libxcrypt ships a bogus `gensalt` function for the NTHASH algorithm, which simply returns `$3$__not_used__XXXXXXXXXXXXXX`, where the `X`s stand for some more or less random salt.
+There is no difference in the resulting hash returned by the `crypt` function, whether using one of the hashes returned by `gensalt` or simply using `$3$` as a setting for hashing a password with NT.

-glibc’s libcrypt could optionally be configured to use Mozilla’s NSS library’s implementations of the cryptographic primitives MD5, SHA-2-256, and SHA-2-512.
+glibc’s libcrypt could optionally be configured to use Mozilla’s NSS library’s implementations of the cryptographic primitives md5crypt, sha256crypt, and sha512crypt.
 This option is not available in libxcrypt, because we do not currently believe it is a desirable option.
 The stated rationale for the option was to source all cryptographic primitives from a library that has undergone FIPS certification, but we believe FIPS certification would need to cover all of libxcrypt itself to have any meaningful value.
 Moreover, the strongest hashing methods, yescrypt and bcrypt, use cryptographic primitives that are not available from NSS, so the certification would not cover any part of what will hopefully be the most used code paths.

 [2]: https://dropsafe.crypticide.com/article/1389